Ajay4572/Instagram-Clone/README.md

 ## ℹ Infos

-Made by Leonardo Costa 🙂
+Made by Ajay Kumar 🙂

 Distributed under the MIT License.
 See ``LICENSE`` for more information.